borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 Uptime Kuma for successful backups and the ability to see on failures if and when the backup started (was there a `start` beat?).

-A reasonable base-level configuration for Uptime Kuma Monitor configuration for a backup is below:
+A reasonable base-level configuration for an Uptime Kuma Monitor for a backup is below:

 ```ini